devteqhs/devteqhs/README.md

 - Teqhs Base (A base for a Minecraft client, up on my github profile!)
 - A few more of less importance.

+I am looking into other languages which seem enjoyable to learn and will let me expand the capabilities of what i can do.
+I also am looking into more projects to upload onto my github profile and make it bigger and better!

 # More information
 My discord: teqhs#5968
 My clients discord: discord.gg/zkVxS4TXC4